Buvan0702/Abdominal-Trauma-Detection/README.md

 ---

 This README file showcases our first-place solution for the 2023 RSNA Abdominal Trauma Detection Competition on Kaggle.
-We've made it more eye-catching and professional by using rectangle box icons and available media everywhere.
+We've made it more eye-catching and professional by using public available SVG icons and logos.
 Enjoy! 🎉